gohugoio/hugo/content/en/contribute/development.md

 pick 3502f2e Refactoring and typo fixes
 ```

-In the case above we should merge the last to commits in the commit of this tutorial (`Add "How to contribute to Hugo" tutorial`).
+In the case above we should merge the last two commits in the commit of this tutorial (`Add "How to contribute to Hugo" tutorial`).
 You can "squash" commits, i.e. merge two or more commits into a single one.

 All operations are written before the commit message.
 Replace "pick" with an operation.
 In this case `squash` or `s` for short: